 A familiar face at the YMCA, Ms. Graver served as the Advisory Board Chair and represented the West Chester Area YMCA on the Board of Directors of the YMCA of Greater Brandywine, chaired the West Chester Area YMCA’s board development committee, 2013-15 and was instrumental in the implementation of the LIVESTRONG at the Y program–an exercise and support program for cancer survivors offered at no cost to the participants.
-Ms. Graver has also served as a running buddy and advocate for Chester County Girls on the Run, a program of the YMCA of Great Brandywine which leverages the power of running to help kids build their self-esteem and improve their emotional and physical health.
+Ms. Graver has also served as a running buddy and advocate for youth running programs, which help kids build their self-esteem and improve their emotional and physical health.

 “Holly is a huge proponent of healthy living,” says Terri Edgar.
 “With the LIVESTRONG at the Y Program, she saw the struggle that cancer survivors face, and wanted to be sure that they would be welcomed into the program at no cost to them.
 For many survivors, the day after treatment ends can be one of the scarier times they face, and that is where a lot of survivors find the program beneficial.”

 Additionally, Ms. Graver has served on the board for the West girlChester Education Foundation, as past committee chair for the nomination committee for the March of Dimes Women of Achievement, as a volunteer at Church Farm School and currently serves on the Workforce Advisory Council of the Greater West Chester Chamber and the Business Advisory Committee for the Chester County Economic Development Council.